jamessimone/apex-rollup/README.md

 #### Other Rollup Plugins

-To perform additional post-processing on the newly updated parent records, a ["callback" plugin](/plugins/RollupCallback) is also now available as 2GP unmanaged package.
-For more information, check out [the Readme](/plugins/Rollupcallback), as there are a variety of options available when it comes to post-processing.
+To perform additional post-processing on the newly updated parent records, a ["callback" plugin](plugins/RollupCallback) is also now available as a 2GP unmanaged package.
+For more information, check out [the Readme](plugins/RollupCallback), as there are a variety of options available when it comes to post-processing.

 ### Multi-Currency Orgs